Loading0%

 Before you can run an environment, someone has to compose the blueprint.

-I designed the builder that lets people assemble infrastructure from reusable, typed bricks across technologies, wire inputs and outputs, and add conditional logic, without hand-writing and stitching raw IaC.
+I designed the builder that lets people assemble infrastructure from reusable bricks across technologies, wire inputs and outputs, and add conditional logic, without hand-writing and stitching raw IaC.
+Like real LEGO, a brick only fits where it should.

 The problem